 You’re going to need to learn/re-learn a lot and your physio is going to need to teach you most or all of them.
 Make sure they explain things in a way you understand, are patient and check back in on how your exercises are going.

-Do they have a plan for getting you back to your regular life?
-What is the plan beyond walking?
+After an injury, you often need to take a step back from your normal activities.
+Does your physio have a plan for getting you back to your regular life?
 Are they going to give you a sport-specific plan?
 Are they focused just on getting you back to minimum mobility?
-Do they think you’ll get back to your regular activity?
-(Spoiler: they should.
-Your body might be a little different, but it isn’t changed in a bad way forever) You want to be striving for the injured limb to match up with the other side.
+You want to be striving for the injured area to match up with the other side.